Boomzi

 The X+ and XL are a different kettle of fish, with improved specs (768MB RAM) and a much more fluid user experience (albeit apps still take a minute to launch).
 They all feel somewhat slow compared to other Android phones in the same price range, such as the Moto G.

-ALSO READ Best Voice to Text Apps for Android
+ALSO READ Best Workout Apps for Android

 Photography Fails To Zero In On Anything